Last updated on 2026-01-30

 Graduates of the Addiction and Mental Health Worker program can pursue a variety of career paths in Canada, including:

-- Harm Reduction Worker: Focuses on minimizing the negative health, social, and legal impacts associated with drug use.
+- Harm Reduction Worker: Works to minimize the negative health, social, and legal impacts associated with drug use.

 - Street Outreach Worker: Engages with individuals experiencing homelessness or addiction in community settings.

-- Mental Health Support Worker: Assists individuals with mental health challenges in accessing services and support.
+- Mental Health Support Worker: Assists individuals with mental health challenges in accessing care and support.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.